project-repo/cagebreak/Bugs.md

   * Split screen with firefox on the right side of the screen
   * Observe firefox freezing and flickering, especially while scrolling

+### Issue 13

+  * github issue number: N/A
+  * Fixed: 1.4.0

+Cagebreak up to and including release 1.3.4 does not render xwayland views correctly.

+Steps to reproduce:

+  * Open anki
+  * Add card
+  * Edit tags
+  * Observe suggestions not directly above the tags field